 Consider the analogy of a sick person seeking a physician’s care.
 When a person seeks medical attention the physician immediately begins probing the patient for the symptoms that have caused them to seek medical attention.
-The reason a prudent physician collects symptoms is that she wants to properly diagnose the actual condition of her patient.
+The reason all prudent physicians collect symptoms is that they want to properly diagnose the actual condition of the patient.
 Imprudent physicians, on the other hand, treat the symptoms one by one in order to make the patient feel more comfortable in their poor condition, which often leads to a declining condition and ultimately a fatal condition.

 The prudent physician seeks to accurately diagnose the condition as early as possible in an attempt to separate the patient from their diseased and declining condition.
 Once an accurate diagnosis is determined the physician can work to replace the patient’s diseased condition with a healthy condition.
 Having a successful diagnosis and cure the symptoms miraculously disappear.